On Kazhdan-Yom Din asymptotic Schur orthogonality for K-finite matrix coefficients: Asymptotic behaviour of representations

-Before establishing the properties of $\Gamma_{\lambda,l}$, let us pause to explain the motivation behind the condition on the equivalence class $\left[\lambda,l\right]$.
-The discussion that follows will be used only in Section 4.
+Before establishing the properties of $\Gamma_{\lambda,l}$, let us pause to explain the motivation behind the definitions above.
+The discussion that follows will be used only in Section~\ref{sec:4}.
 The reader who prefers to do so can skip to Proposition \ref{Gamma} without any loss of continuity.\\

 Let $v_{1},v_{2},v_{3},v_{4}\in H_{K}$.
 We will be considering integrals of the form

 where